Ending a Tenancy Policy

 The intent of this policy is to explain how a tenant or DCJ Housing can end a tenancy.
 The Tenancy Policy Supplement provides further information to support this document.

 This policy applies to all tenancies managed by DCJ Housing, including Aboriginal Housing Office tenancies.

 3. Policy statement

 DCJ Housing will end tenancies in accordance with:

 - The terms of the residential tenancy agreement

 Both the tenant and DCJ Housing have rights and obligations under the above Act, the residential tenancy agreement and DCJ Housing policies

 A tenancy may be ended for a number of reasons, including:

 - The tenant provides notice that they are vacating the property and provides vacant possession (i.e. the tenant and all household members have moved out of the property and taken their belongings with them).
 This includes situations where:

-- The tenancy has been relinquished or an Order for Termination has been obtained, and a provisional lease or recognition as a tenant will be granted
+- The tenancy has been relinquished or an Order of Termination and Possession of the premises has been obtained, and a provisional lease for recognition as a tenant will be granted

-- The tenant receives a final Apprehended Violence Order prohibiting them from access to their FACS dwelling
+- The tenant receives a final Apprehended Violence Order prohibiting them from access to their DCJ Housing dwelling

 - The tenant abandons the property

-- The tenant has passed away and FACS has obtained vacant possession
+- The tenant has passed away and DCJ Housing has obtained vacant possession

-- FACS asks the tenant to vacate the property.
+- DCJ Housing asks the tenant to vacate the property.
 This may occur where:

-- The tenant has breached their tenancy agreement and FACS has obtained an Order for Termination of the tenancy and possession of the property
+- The tenant has breached their tenancy agreement and DCJ Housing has obtained an Order of Termination and Possession of the premises

 - A three or six month fixed term or a provisional lease has ended, for more information see the Types and Length of Lease Policy